When You Or A Loved One Needs Long-Term Care

 As the population ages, more and more people will require long-term care, necessitating the increased need for long-term care insurance, and the likelihood of an increased percentage in LTC insurance denials.
 But the LTC insurance industry has suffered numerous financial problems over the years.
 Many companies sold policies providing too great of coverage for the premium they charged.
 These companies simply did not anticipate the inevitable, and significant, increase in health care costs experienced over the past decade and more.
 Several of these companies have gone out of business.
 Many others ceased selling LTC policies altogether.

 If your LTC claim has been denied, contact the experienced attorneys of McDermott Law, LLC.
 You can reach us by phone at 303-964-1800, or complete our contact form.
-We offer free initial consultations.
+We offer free Review of Denied Claims.
 Our Denver office serves clients throughout the Rocky Mountain region.

 Has Your LTC Claim Been Denied?